webda2l/symfony-docs/mercure.rst

 .. versionadded:: 0.2

     The WebProfiler panel was introduced in MercureBundle 0.2.

-Enable the panel in your configuration, as follows:

 MercureBundle is shipped with a debug panel.
 Install the Debug pack to enable it::